danielhdezller/danielhdezller/README.md

 # Hi 👋, I'm Daniel

-<h4 align="center">  a passionate Full Stack Developer with a biotechnology and pharmaceutical industry background.
+a passionate Full Stack Developer with a biotechnology and pharmaceutical industry background.
 Driven by the thought of building software that I can be proud of.
-In the same way I characterize myself for being creative and having an entrepreneurial spirit.</h4>
+In the same way I characterize myself for being creative and having an entrepreneurial spirit.

 ## Connect